How to Reset Your Tire Pressure Sensor (TPMS Reset Guide)

 When to Replace a Tire Pressure Sensor

 While resetting your Tire Pressure Monitoring System (TPMS) can often resolve warning light issues, there are times when the problem lies with the sensor itself.
-Over time, TPMS sensors can wear out, lose battery power, or malfunction, making them unable to provide accurate pressure readings.
-If your TPMS light remains on despite multiple reset attempts, it may be a sign that one or more of your sensors need to be replaced.
+If your TPMS warning light stays on despite correct pressure, a sensor may be:

 1. The TPMS Warning Light Stays On After a Reset